If getting a tattoo isn’t a thing to do while traveling, I don’t know what is.

 - practicing MMA with a bruised rib

 - reconstructive jaw surgery

-So there we have it, getting a tattoo falls right in between a bruised rib and a swollen and receives a pain ranking of two: not exactly comfortable but certainly bearable.
+In my estimation, getting a tattoo falls right in between a bruised rib and a swollen ankle and receives a pain ranking of 3: not exactly comfortable but certainly bearable.

 What does it feel like?

-I’d say it’s a little more uncomfortable than laser hair removal because there are actual needles burrowing into your skin, but the initial pain is mild, you get used to it quickly, and it only becomes unpleasant towards the end.
+I’d say it’s a little more uncomfortable than laser hair removal because there are actual needles burrowing into your skin but the initial pain is mild.
+You get used to it quickly, though it becomes unpleasant towards the end.